Login

 Amanda’s professional versatility and commitment make her a valuable asset in her field.

-Doctor Ganes Pranavan - Medical Advisory Committee
+Doctor Ganes Pranavan

 Dr. Pranavan is a distinguished medical oncologist based at the Canberra Hospital, where he specialises in the intricate and highly involved field of neuro-oncology.
 His expertise lies in the diagnosis and treatment of cancers affecting the nervous system.
 He is involved extensively with brain cancer research both at The Canberra Hospital and ANU.
 He is the principal investigator for many brain tumour related clinical trials and an active member of national and international brain tumour cooperative groups including The Cooperative Trials Group for Neuro-Oncology (COGNO).